buildpacks/rfcs/text/0000-app-mixins.md

 ## Stack Buildpacks

-The complete details of a Stack buildpack are described in [another RFC proposal](https://github.com/buildpacks/rfcs/pull/111).
+The complete details of a Stack buildpack are described in [RFC-0069: Stack buildpacks](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md).

 ## Rebasing an App